15 Things You Didn’t Know You Could Clean with Lemon

 Keep your fridge smelling fresh

 Leave a half lemon on a saucer in your fridge to keep foul odors at bay.
-Here are some more simple home items that make great deodorizers.
+These simple home items make great deodorizers, too.

 Deal with a clogged drain